-- University of Colorado Colorado Springs (UCCS) planned expansion, to include concentrated studies in sports and wounded warrior medicine and the performing arts. - The development of University Village Colorado (UVC); a 655,000 sq.ft commercial center providing a wide range of shops, restaurants and services. - Both the UCCS and UVC initiatives have already lead to major utility infrastructure improvements which should reduce both the need and cost of additional utility improvements for the North Nevada Avenue EOZ.
+- UCCS planned expansion, to include concentrated studies in sports and wounded warrior medicine and the performing arts. - The development of University Village Colorado (UVC); a 655,000 sq.ft commercial center providing a wide range of shops, restaurants and services. - Both the UCCS and UVC initiatives have already lead to major utility infrastructure improvements which should reduce both the need and cost of additional utility improvements for the North Nevada Avenue EOZ.